kevingil/go-blog/README.md

 **Notes**

-Default templates use Tailwind CSS
+Default templates only use Tailwind CSS

-`restart: unless-stopped` in Docker compose

 ## Setup Instructions